ncozzarin/ncozzarin.github.io/_posts/2025-07-06-justice-inequality-simulator.md

 ### 11. Fairness Metrics
 Rather than assessing fairness through aggregated group metrics, this work evaluates model behavior using a counterfactual sensitivity approach.
 The methodology builds upon the idea that decisions should remain stable when sensitive attributes in the input text are altered.

-To test this, we define a mapping of sensitive word pairs (e.g., "he" ↔ "she", "black" ↔ "white", etc.), and use this to generate counterfactual versions of case descriptions by substituting such words and, optionally, additional terms with high influence on the model's output.
+To test this, I define a mapping of sensitive word pairs (e.g., "he" ↔ "she", "black" ↔ "white", etc.), and use this to generate counterfactual versions of case descriptions by substituting such words and, optionally, additional terms with high influence on the model's output.

-Each original input is processed to compute the prediction probability of a favorable outcome (i.e., the first party winning).
+Each original input is processed to compute the prediction probability of a favorable outcome (I.e., the first party winning).
 Then, a counterfactual version of the text is created using the build_cf function.
 This version includes:

 -Direct substitutions of sensitive tokens,
 -Forced substitutions of the top-k most influential tokens (based on local prediction impact),